 Powergen is an energy service company powering homes, small businesses and communities through solar micro-grids in East Africa.
 The customer centric model sells power on a pay-as-you-go basis.
 It has become a leader in the micro-grid sector since launch in 2011.
 PowerGen is now developing into a full private utility.

 BURN is revolutionising the clean cookstove sector in Sub-Saharan Africa.
-Since 2013, BURN has sold hundreds of thousands of cookstoves, improving the environment and saving consumers over $50M in charcoal costs.
+Since 2013, BURN has sold hundreds of thousands of cookstoves, improving the environment and saving consumers tens of millions of dollars in charcoal costs.

 responsability Energy access fund

 The responsAbility Energy Access Fund is an open-ended investment vehicle with the objective of providing debt financing between USD 500,000 and 3 million to entities which operate across the entire renewable energy sector value chain.
 The growth of these small- and medium- sized enterprises is critical to catalysing energy access for low income households at scale.